software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > 2. Take a look at some other team member's pull request and conduct a code review by following [these](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request) instructions.
 Pull the branch from GitHub to your local computer and take a look at the changes.
 If everything looks good, approve the changes with a short comment, such as "Looks good to me".
 Otherwise, request changes
 > 3. Once you have received an approving review from a team member for your pull request, merge it into the main branch by following [these](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request) instructions.
 If the branch has conflicts with the main branch, check the section below
 > 4. Switch back to the main branch with the `git checkout main` command and pull the changes from GitHub with the `git pull` command.
 Make sure that you can see the changes made in your branch in the main branch as well
-> 5. Follow [these](https://www.atlassian.com/git/tutorials/using-branches) instructions to delete your branch locally and in the remote GitHub repository.
-Once deleted, check that your branch no longer exists with the `git branch` command.
-Also check that the branch no longer exists in GitHub

 ### Resolving conflicts in branches